PWr-Aerospace/based-board-firmware/README.md

 ## IDE usage

-If you know what you are doing you can use any IDE you want but we do not guarantee that you will have full support.
+If you know what you are doing you can use any IDE you want, but we do not guarantee that you will have full support.
 If you want that guarantee you can use [CLion](https://www.jetbrains.com/clion/) it is free to use for students.

 Run CLion and load project